 Restricted Staircasing Lease - This is a specialist shared ownership lease on a property based in a 'protected area' - predominantly rural areas where social housing needs to be retained.
 With a restricted staircasing lease, it's not possible for a shared owner to staircase higher than 80%.

-RICS Valuation - All of our new build properties are valued by an independent Royal Institute of Chartered Surveyor (RICS) to determine the market value of the property prior to releasing them for sale.
-A RICS valuation is also required if you staircase on your own property.
+RICS Valuation - An independent valuation by a surveyor registered with the Royal Institute of Chartered Surveyor (RICS) to determine the market value of the property.
+This valuation determines the full market value of Shared ownership properties prior to their release for sale.
+Most mortgage lenders conduct their own RICS survey.
+And a RICS valuation is also required if you staircase on your own property.

 Shared Ownership - A concept you can utilise to buy your own home.
 You buy a share of the property - from 10% or 25% depending on the Shared Ownership model you purchase your home through, up to a maximum of 75% of the total value of your home - then pay a subsidised rent on the remaining share.